Will you be going? Full lineup revealed for County Durham music festival this summer

 The Northern Kin Festival is relocating to Thornley Hall Farm, off the A181, in East Durham, from Friday, June 14, to Sunday, June 16.

-The full lineup has now been revealed and includes popular artists and musicians Starsailor, The Undertones, The Waterboys, Bay City Rollers, Billy Bragg, Kris Barras Band and 10cc.
+The full lineup has now been revealed and includes popular artists and musicians Starsailor, The Undertones, The Waterboys, Bay City Rollers, Billy Bragg, Hawkwind and 10cc.

 Elvana, The Alarm, Cardinal Black, Ferocious Dog, Big Country and The Crazy World of Arthur Brown are also set to take to the stage.